ibm-cloud-docs/cloud-databases/howto-cbr.md

 ### Creating network zones in the UI
 {: #network-zone-ui}
+{: ui}

-1. Navigate to *Context-based restrictions* in the *Manage* section of the {{site.data.keyword.cloud}} Dashboard.
+1. Go to **Manage** > **Context-based restrictions** in the {{site.data.keyword.cloud}} console.
-1. Select *Create a network zone*.
+1. Select **Network zones**.
+1. Click **Create**.
-1. Name your network zone.
+1. Name your network zone and provide a description.
-1. Enter your *Allowed IP addresses.* You can enter a single IP address, a range of IP addresses, or a single CIDR. **The *Denied IP addresses* field is optional and should only include exceptions that are contained within the IP ranges you provide in the allowed IP addresses field.**
+1. Enter your *Allowed IP addresses.* You can enter a single IP address, a range of IP addresses, or a single CIDR.

+   The **Denied IP addresses** field is optional and should include only exceptions that are contained within the IP ranges you provide in the allowed IP addresses field.
+   {: note}

 1. Choose your *Allowed VPCs*, selecting as many as you like.

    {{site.data.keyword.databases-for}} does not support *Reference a service*.
-Selecting a service results in an error when you create a rule.{: .note}
+Selecting a service results in an error when you create a rule.
+   {: .note}

 ### Creating network zones in the CLI
 {: #network-zone-cli}
+{: cli}

-To create network zones in the CLI, [install the CBR CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin).
+To create network zones in the CLI, [install the context-based restrictions CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin).
 You can use the `cbr-zone-create` command to add resources to network zones.
-For more information, see the [CBR CLI reference](https://test.cloud.ibm.com/docs/account?topic=cli-cbr-plugin#cbr-zones-cli).
+For more information, see the [context-based restrictions CLI reference](https://test.cloud.ibm.com/docs/account?topic=cli-cbr-plugin#cbr-zones-cli).

 Create a zone using a command like: